chnm/WebMonetization-module/README.md

 <?php echo $this->webMonetization()->control(); ?>
 ```

-You can modify the control's copy and markup by editing the template file: `WebMonetization/view/common/web-monetization-control.phtml`
+You can modify the control's copy and markup by editing the template file: `WebMonetization/view/web-monetization-control.phtml`.

+You can modify the control's styles by editing the stylesheet: `WebMonetization/asset/css/web-monetization-control.css`.

 You can modify the control's functionality by editing the JS file: `WebMonetization/asset/js/web-monetization-control.js`.
 You should use the provided `WebMonetization` object to power it: `WebMonetization/asset/js/web-monetization.js`.

+If you've modified these files, make sure you make backups before upgrading the module.